SeisSol/SeisSol/Documentation/compilation.rst

 -  Some MPI implementation (e.g. OpenMPI)
 -  ParMETIS for partitioning
 -  libxsmm (libxsmm\_gemm\_generator) for small matrix multiplications
+-  PSpaMM (pspamm.py) for small sparse matrix multiplications (required only on Knights Landing or Skylake)
 -  CMake (for compiling submodules ImpalaJIT and yaml-cpp)

 Inital Adjustments to .bashrc